We are updating our website

 • AC&L Insurance - Income protection and Lump Sum, and/or

-• Risk Protection Package - Income protection and Lump Sum may be eligible for a refund payment and reduction to future premiums.
-The product series and issue dates to receive refund payments are listed below.
+The product series and issue dates included as part of the review are listed below.
 The specific benefits and types of cover are also outlined.

 Yes.
-If you’re interested in receiving a list of your clients who are receiving a refund payment and reduction to future premiums, please contact your Adviser Support Manager or Strategic Partnership Manager and they can provide it to you.
+If you’re interested in receiving a list of your clients who are receiving a refund payment and/or reduction to future premiums, please contact your Adviser Support Manager or Strategic Partnership Manager and they can provide it to you.
 Alternatively, please email our dedicated support team and they will also be able to help: levelpremiumrates@resolutionlife.com.au.

 No action is required.
 We will automatically pay the refund to the same bank account that their premiums are paid from.
 Once the payment is completed, we will send them a confirmation letter.